BUMETCS673/seprojects-cs673olf24team1/README.md

 ### AI Model Service Details
 The AI model service exposes two main API endpoints:
-- **Language Model Route**: Handles requests to the ChatGPT4.0 via Langchain API-based chatbot.
+- **Language Model Route**: Handles requests to the ChatGPT4o via Langchain API-based chatbot.
 - **Course Recommendation Route**: Returns course suggestions using a custom algorithm.

 ---

 ## Deployment

 The project is containerized for easy deployment.
 Docker Compose handles multi-service orchestration.
 Make sure the required environment variables are set before deploying to production.
-While deploying, please make sure that the Postgres DB is running at that the user and session tables are not empty.
+While deploying, please make sure that the Postgres DB script is running locally and that the user and session tables are not empty.

 ---